leeor-langer/Tensorflow-Android-Cpp/README.md

 ## Description
 A C++ library for running a Tensorflow compute graph, both on desktop machines and on Android.
-Compilation works for Ubuntu 18.04.1 with Tensorflow release 1.9, Bazel 0.16.1, gcc 7.3.0.
+Compilation works for Ubuntu 18.04.1 with Tensorflow release 1.9, Bazel 0.16.1.

 ## Instructions
 1. Create the following directory: tf_source/tensorflow/tensorflow/tools/tfwld